WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Gregg Saretsky

-That’s an easy add.
-But we think that we are going to leap right over that and allow people to do it on their mobile device.
-There is a lots of money being spent on our digital play in 2018.
+That’s an easy add, but we think that we’re going to leap right over that and allow people to do it on their mobile device.
+There’s lots of money being spent on our digital play in 2018.

-Yes.
-I think it’s well-known that we have been in the market looking for VP digital, we want to significantly increase the use of mobile apps, as Gregg just said, not just for booking but also for checking and boarding.
-And we have plans to enable prioritization for our premium guests through the use of the mobile app.
+Yes, I think it’s well-known that we’ve been in the market looking for a VP, Digital.
+We want to significantly increase the use of mobile apps.
+As Gregg has said not just for booking, but also for checking and boarding, and we have plans to enable prioritization for our premium guests through the use of the mobile app.

 Ben Cherniavsky